In This Article

 Below are our top picks for software wallets that let you trade crypto directly from your wallet—no middleman, no friction.

-Best Wallet has quickly become the go-to choice for crypto users who actually trade—not just hold.
+Best Wallet has quickly become the best choice for crypto users who actually trade—not just hold.
 Built from the ground up as a non-custodial wallet, it delivers all the speed, flexibility, and trading features that active users demand without the clunky interfaces or delayed swaps you get from traditional apps.

 The wallet supports multiple blockchain networks, including Ethereum, Solana, and BNB Chain.
 But what really sets it apart is its built-in DEX, which allows users to swap tokens instantly without relying on a third-party interface.
 It’s one of the few wallets designed specifically for traders, offering live charts, market tracking tools, and real-time transaction insights all from a mobile-first UI.
 It also has a feature that lets investors participate in the crypto presale projects.